syncthing/docs/users/syncthing.rst

 Description
 -----------

-Syncthing is an application that lets you synchronize your files across multiple devices.
+Syncthing lets you synchronize your files bidirectionally across multiple devices.
 This means the creation, modification or deletion of files on one machine will automatically be replicated to your other devices.
 We believe your data is your data alone and you deserve to choose where it is stored.
 Therefore